m0davis/oscar/develop/src/Generality.lagda.md

   Alphabet record { functions = functions } .Stronger.Alphabet.functions = []
 ```

 The construction of `Weaker⇒Stronger.Alphabet` is *equivalent* (in some sense) to its input, whereas its trivial counterpart is not.
+I have an idea (not a new one) of how to spell this out: there is a 1-1 map between the inhabitants of Weaker.Alphabet and a subset of the inhabitants of Stronger.Alphabet; I conjecture that `Weaker⇒Stronger.Alphabet` can be proven to be 1-1 while its trivial counterpart can be proven not to be.